rental car coverage

 With rental car coverage, Esurance will pay up to the limits you select to help cover the costs of the rental.
 If you rent through our preferred company, Enterprise, Esurance will typically pay Enterprise directly.
 If you choose to go through another company, you'll most likely need to send in a receipt to be reimbursed.

 To get CarMatch, you need to have comprehensive and collision on your policy.
-Currently this coverage is available to Esurance customers in Alabama, Arizona, Arkansas, Colorado, Idaho, Iowa, Georgia, Kansas, Kentucky, Massachusetts, Michigan, Missouri, Nevada, New Jersey, Ohio, Oklahoma, Oregon, Pennsylvania, Rhode Island, South Dakota, Tennessee, Texas, Washington, West Virginia, and Wisconsin.
+Currently this coverage is available to Esurance customers in Alabama, Arizona, Arkansas, Colorado, Florida, Idaho, Illinois, Iowa, Georgia, Kansas, Louisiana, Maryland, Massachusetts, Michigan, Minnesota, Missouri, Nevada, New Jersey, New Mexico, North Dakota, Ohio, Oklahoma, Oregon, Pennsylvania, Rhode Island, South Dakota, Tennessee, Texas, Washington, West Virginia, and Wisconsin.
 If you add it to your policy and your car goes into the shop or is stolen, CarMatch can provide the full rental cost of a comparable vehicle for up to 45 days or $3,000 — whichever comes first.

 If you're a current Esurance policyholder and have questions about your coverages, call us at 1-800-ESURANCE (1-800-378-7262).
 Some exclusions will apply.